cointhink/mtgox-orderbook/README.md

 ```

 # Methods
-* connect(socketio, 'usd')
+* connect('usd')

-Connect to MtGox using the socketio object.
-Listen to depth/trade/ticker messages for the given currency.
+Connect to MtGox using websockets.
+Listen to depth/trade/ticker messages for BTC, listed in USD.

 * subscribe(channel_name)

 Issue a subscribe request for a channel.
-Currently supported is 'lag'.
+Currently supported is 'trades', 'ticker' and
+'depth'.
 See example.js for usage.

 # Signals

-## socket.io signals
+## websocket signals

-* on('connect')
+* on('connect', function())
-* on('disconnect')
+* on('disconnect', function())

 ## mtgox signals
 * on('subscribe', function(channel_name))